uni-medical/GMAI-VL/README.md

 For inquiries, collaboration opportunities, or access requests, feel free to reach out via email or open a GitHub issue.

 Thank you for your interest and support!

+## 🙏 Acknowledgements

+We would like to express our sincere gratitude to the open-source community.
+Our work is built upon the excellent contributions of the following toolkits:

+- **[XTuner](https://github.com/InternLM/xtuner)**: An efficient, flexible, and full-featured toolkit for fine-tuning large language and vision-language models.
+It served as the core training framework for GMAI-VL.
+- **[VLMEvalKit](https://github.com/open-compass/VLMEvalKit)**: A comprehensive evaluation toolkit for large vision-language models (LVLMs).
+It enabled us to conduct rigorous and standardized evaluations across multiple benchmarks.

+We deeply appreciate the efforts of the developers and contributors behind these projects.

 ## 📄 Paper and Citation

 Our paper has been published on [arXiv](https://arxiv.org/abs/2411.14522).
 If you use our work in your research, please consider citing us: